 Media Coverage of Vegetarian Issues

 BVS actively seeks media coverage of vegetarian issues, and frequently serves as a resource for local, regional, and national television, radio, and print media.
-For example, BVS was interviewed for these two Boston Globe articles:
+For example, BVS was interviewed for these Boston Globe and Boston Magazine articles and WBUR/NPR broadcasts and stories:

-Read a Q & A with BVS responding to questions about veganism from the Boston Globe.
+- 6 Questions: Read a Q & A with BVS and The Boston Globe.

 Information About Vegetarianism